ncsa/MayomicsVC/README.md

 # Objective

-Recreate the GenomeGPS workflow in Cromwell/WDL instead of Bash/Perl.
+Recreate the workflow in Cromwell/WDL instead of Bash/Perl.

 # Design principles